 Human Viscosity & Fluid Dynamics

-OBSERVATION LOG: We cannot ‘manage’ innovation.
-Innovation is Turbulence.
+OBSERVATION LOG: Creation (Innovation) is not humanoıde.
+Creation is Turbulence.
 If you enforce total order, you mathematically eliminate the possibility of genius and innovation.

 Fluid Dynamics